 Sustainability describes a system that supports and sustains itself instead of being reliant on the depletion of resources, as is the case in a linear economy.
 Sustainability is founded on three fundamental principles: environmental protection, social development and economic development.
 Sustainability practices naturally protect environmental resources from being destroyed or damaged.

 In addition, the overriding reason driving sustainability is to protect human and social well-being, so social development needs to be central to the practice of sustainability.
 Lastly, to promote social development, economic development is necessary.
 Economic incentives are also important for promoting the use of sustainability in practices in each individual’s everyday life.

 The green design promotes sustainability and focuses on the environmental protection aspect of it.
 To protect the environment, green design promotes projects that minimise any negative impact on the environment and promote any positive impacts.

 A circular economy relies on the principles of green design sustainability.
 The World Economic Forum defines the circular economy as a system that is “restorative or regenerative by intention and design.”
 It focuses on eliminating waste at every stage of a product’s lifecycle.

 Eco Design embraces the ideals of the circular economy.
 It is a perspective that is inclusive of designers, manufacturers, distributors, retailers and even consumers.
 Eco Design describes the approach of minimising the damaging environmental impact of products throughout their lifecycle.
-This involves limiting the amount of raw materials which need to be extracted from the environment, as well as reducing the ecological impacts of distribution of products among other factors.
-Eco Design also strives towards guaranteeing the best possible quality of product that can be achieved, to extend the product’s lifecycle and discourage the constant turnover of new, poorly designed and single use products.
+This involves limiting the number of raw materials which need to be extracted from the environment, as well as reducing the ecological impacts of the distribution of products, among other factors.
+Eco Design also strives towards guaranteeing the best possible quality of the product that can be achieved to extend the product’s lifecycle and discourage the constant turnover of new, poorly designed and single-use products.

 ‘Buyerarchy of needs’